favstats/TidyTuesday-1/TT.4.3.18/README.md

 4-7-18

-I created multiple scatter plots grouped by year.
+I created multiple scatter plots (scatter.facet.Rmd) grouped by year.
 Not super readable but the color scheme shows the trend nicely.
 50 y axis labels makes the fint size a bit of a challenge.
-I made the pdf larger than the default to increase readability. scatter.facet.Rmd is the code. scatter.facet.pdf is the visualization.
+I made the pdf (scatter.facet.pdf) larger than the default to increase readability.

+For a different project, I was looking to make 55 heatmaps using a generic R script that I could run inside a bash script.
+I wanted those heatmaps to have a clustering algorithm applied to them.
+When I did this with ggplot2, I had to adjust the dendrogram by hand for each one.
+That was not an acceptable solution.
+I found a package called pheatmap that I ended up using for all the heat maps.

+I really like what clustering your data can do as far as identifying similar trends among different groups.
+I decided to go ahead & try pheatmap on this data. pheatmap requires a matrix.
+I found a bit of code online that I used to convert the dataframe to a matrix & still keep the row names associated with the data.
+Code can be found in pheatmap.Rmd.
+Visualization is pheatmap.tiff.